Event-triggered Learning for Linear Quadratic Control: Numerical Simulation

 Next, we introduce the model $(\tilde{A}_\mathrm{o},\tilde{B},\tilde{V})$, which is used to compute the feedback controller and to derive the triggering thresholds.
 Initially, we set the model to the exact system parameters in order to demonstrate that the cost behaves as expected.
 Later on, we will distort the system dynamics $(A_\mathrm{o},B,V)$ to create a gap between model and true system parameters.
 For the model-based controller, we use LQR state feedback with unity weight matrices.

-The Hoeffding trigger is computed from the model as described in \eqref{eq:hoeffding:trigger} and Lemma \ref{lem:expected_cost} with $\eta=25\%$.
-For the moving average sampling we use $N=r=60$ and ${\hoeffdingL}=20$ (\cf \abvFig\ref{fig:triggerinterval}).
-The required state bound $W$ is set to the covariance of the state and $\alpha=18$.
-These bounds are constant throughout the simulation.
-Thus, the threshold $\kappa$ remains constant as well, while the mean $\expectation[J_N]$ is the only part of the trigger that changes with model updates.

 The system is simulated for $50\,000$ time steps.
-At each time step the cost is computed and the trigger value $\psi=\sum J_N(\cdot)-\expectation[J_N]$ is derived as discuss before.
-If the trigger ($|\psi|\ge\kappa$) detects a system change, then the model is set to the true parameters, \ie $(\tilde{A}_\mathrm{o}, \tilde{B}, \tilde{V}) \leftarrow ({A}_\mathrm{o}, {B}, {V})$.
+At each time step, the cost and trigger value is computed as described below for each trigger.
+If the trigger detects a system change, then the model is set to the true parameters, \ie $(\tilde{A}_\mathrm{o}, \tilde{B}, \tilde{V}) \leftarrow ({A}_\mathrm{o}, {B}, {V})$.
 Thus, we abstract for the time being the actual model learning to setting the model parameters to the true values.
-While this of course is not possible in reality, for the simulation we are for now mainly interested in the behavior of the trigger.
+While this, of course, is not possible in reality, for the simulation we are for now mainly interested in the behavior of the trigger.
 The learning part will be considered later in \abvSec\ref{sec:chernoff:hardware}.

 In order to simulate system changes, which the trigger should detect, we alter the system every $10\,000$ time steps without adjusting the model, trigger, nor controller.
 First, we tried sampling the new system dynamics $(A'_o,B',V')$ exactly the same way as for the initial system.
 However, these changes are usually quite significant and easy to detect.
 Thus, we bound the change with the aid of an additive model increment